Driving instructor training secrets

 How many of them made it to and passed their first standards check?
 Just five percent.

-That’s five people out of every hundred that lasted for the first two years.
-Contrary to popular perception it is not easy to be a driving instructor.
+It is not easy to be a driving instructor.
 Many won’t make it.
 Many will fail.
 Many will give up.
 Sorry to sound negative but that’s just the raw truth.

 So why do so few make it?
 Many fail the exams and don’t even get to be an instructor.
 Of those that do make it, many had been sold a dream of earning £30,000 and they realise after a few months of doing the job that it’s not going to happen and they just drop it.
 Some get killed on the job.
 Some can’t stand the stress and road rage.
 Some won’t get enough (or any) work.
 The most common reason though is simply bad training which doesn’t prepare you for the exams or the job.